pastordougdev/flame_signals/README.md

 #Flame Signals

 `flame_signals` offers a simple, type-safe mechanism to provide signals with or without data payloads between components in a `FlameGame`.

+Follow this link for a simple [example](https://github.com/pastordougdev/flame_signals).
+This is the example in the github repo.

 ## How To Use

 ### Add To Game

 To use `flame_signals`, start by adding the `HasSignals` mixin to your game class:

 ```dart